The Best Drugstore Moisturizers of 2026, According to a Dermatologist

 How I Chose These Moisturizers

 Look, I've tested a truly embarrassing number of moisturizers in my career.
-For this list, I only included products that meet four standards I'd want in my own bathroom!
+For this list, I only included products that meet four standards I'd want in my own bathroom.

 1. Ingredient quality.
 Ceramides, humectants, and barrier-repairing ingredients at meaningful concentrations.